Nila Eslit is a freelance writer, editor, book reviewer, and environmentalist.

 In response to the UNEP call, more than 100 countries have already participated since its first celebration in 1974.
-This year’s event, which has the theme “Air Pollution”, is hosted by China.
+The 2019 event, which had the theme of air pollution, was hosted by China.

 Aside from being WED’s theme for 2019, air pollution is indeed a global concern not only of this generation but also of the future.